Expert Advice for Women on Sleeping Pill Safety, Side Effects, and More

 For starters, your doc may have you visit a sleep specialist to rule out sleep apnea, a common breathing disorder that wakes sufferers several times a night, sometimes without them even knowing it.
 If you have apnea, you may need a sleeping device that gently forces air into your windpipe.

-If you dont have apnea, some docs recommend INVALID ARTICLE ID: You work with a trained therapist to change how you think about sleep and learn sleep-inducing techniques (like how to set up your sleep space and what to do before bedtime).
+If you dont have apnea, some docs recommend cognitive behavioral therapy (CBT): You work with a trained therapist to change how you think about sleep and learn sleep-inducing techniques (like how to set up your sleep space and what to do before bedtime).
 Some studies say CBT is as effective as pillsif not moreand has no side effects.

 "Often people attribute everything bad that happens to them, including being angry and crabby, to lack of sleep," says Dr. Arand.
 "It puts such a burden on sleep that not sleeping gets blown out of proportion."
 CBT changes that kind of distorted thinking and in some cases is prescribed along with a pill.